dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 ```

 The types of the two arguments of `*` must be the same (or implicitly convertible to be the same).
-Typically the result of the expression is detrermined by the left operand.
+Typically the result of the expression is determined by the left operand.
 This message then is stating that the right operand has a different type.